Temp Mail Logo

 What this tool does

-Free DMARC checker -- verify your domain's email authentication policy
+Free DMARC checker: verify your domain's email authentication policy

 What each check covers